multisynq/multisynq-react/docs/tutorials/2_React_Music_Box.md

     if (y > model.height - BallDiameter * 2) {y = model.height - BallDiameter * 2;}
     const step = (model.height - BallDiameter * 2) / 12;
     y = Math.floor(y / step) * step;

     model.move({viewId, id: info.ballId, x, y})
   }, [grabInfo, model.move, model.height, viewId/*, model.width*/]);

 ```

-Because we want the bar to keep moving smoothly at 60 fps (or more), we need to tap into the `Croquet.View`'s `update()` method.
+Because we want the bar to keep moving smoothly at 60 fps (or more), we need to tap into the `Multisynq.View`'s `update()` method.
 The `useUpdateCallback` hook "injects" a function into `update()` and has it invoked from each `update()` call.
 The argument for the hook typically needs to be a fresh function, thus is defined as a function in the component.

 ```
 useUpdateCallback(update);